ERA Constitution

 ANNUAL GENERAL MEETING

-The Annual General Meeting (AGM) shall be held in March of each year.
+An Annual General Meeting (AGM) shall be held in March of each year.
 All members of the ERA are eligible to attend.
 Notices of the AGM shall be published three weeks beforehand.
 A report on the Group’s financial position for the previous year will be made available – the AGM is the forum for discussion of accounts and other matters.
 Six committee members will be required for a General Meeting to take place.

 Proposals to change the constitution must be given in writing to the secretary at least 28 days before a general meeting and approved by a two thirds majority of those present and voting.